EventStore/documentation/docs/README.md

       link: /clients/grpc/getting-started.html

   - header: Deploy in your environment
-    description: Deploy EventStoreDB in your environment using our binaries, Docker Compose, or Kubernetes Operator.
+    description: Deploy KurrentDB in your environment using our binaries, Docker Compose, or Kubernetes Operator.
     features:
       - title: AWS
         icon: skill-icons:aws-dark